 Haiping Xie at the Fashion Shenzhen Exhibition by Claire Kearns.

 I didn’t know what to expect when I arrived at the Grand Connaught Rooms for the Fashion Shenzhen exhibition.
-When I did arrive, I found it a far cry from Somerset House.
+When I did arrive, order I found it a far cry from Somerset House.
 The exhibition consisted of stalls from designers, manufacturing companies and brands from Shenzhen, fashion capital of China.

 All Photography by June Chanpoomidole.